agriffis/skel/hg/extensions/hgsubversion/help/subversion.rst

     Path to a file for changing branch names during the conversion from Subversion to Mercurial.

+  ``hgsubversion.branchdir``

+    Specifies the subdirectory to look for branches under.
+The default is ``branches``.
+This option has no effect for single-directory clones.

+  ``hgsubversion.infix``

+    Specifies a path to strip between relative to the trunk/branch/tag root as the mercurial root.
+This can be used to import a single sub-project when you have several sub-projects under a single trunk/branches/tags layout in subversion.

   ``hgsubversion.filemap``

     Path to a file for filtering files during the conversion.
 Files may either be included or excluded.
 See the documentation for ``hg convert`` for more information on filemaps.

+  ``hgsubversion.filestoresize``

+    Maximum amount of temporary edited files data to be kept in memory, in megabytes.
+The replay and stupid mode pull data by retrieving delta information from the subversion repository and applying it on known files data.
+Since the order of file edits is driven by the subversion delta information order, edited files cannot be committed immediately and are kept until all of them have been processed for each changeset. ``filestoresize`` defines the maximum amount of files data to be kept in memory before falling back to storing them in a temporary directory.
+This setting is important with repositories containing many files or large ones as both the application of deltas and Mercurial commit process require the whole file data to be available in memory.
+By limiting the amount of temporary data kept in memory, larger files can be retrieved, at the price of slower disk operations.
+Set it to a negative value to disable the fallback behaviour and keep everything in memory.
+    Default to 200.

   ``hgsubversion.username``, ``hgsubversion.password``